-- 2. Assume node u gathered the Gabriel edges and 1-localized Delaunay triangles information of all nodes from $N_1(u)$ .
-For two intersected triangles $\triangle uvw$ and $\triangle xyz$ known by u, node u removes the triangle $\triangle uvw$ if its circumcircle contains a node from $\{x,y,z\}$ . - 3.
-Each wireless node u broadcasts all remaining triangles incident on u and listens to the broadcasting by other nodes - 4.
-Node u keeps all triangles $\triangle uvw$ if both v and w have triangle $\triangle uvw$ remaining.
+2. Assume node u gathered the Gabriel edges and 1-localized Delaunay triangles information of all nodes from $N_1(u)$.
+For two intersected triangles $\triangle uvw$ and $\triangle xyz$ known by u, node u removes the triangle $\triangle uvw$ if its circumcircle contains a node from $\{x, y, z\}$.

+3. Each wireless node u broadcasts all remaining triangles incident on u and listens to the broadcasting by other nodes.

+4. Node u keeps all triangles $\triangle uvw$ if both v and w have triangle $\triangle uvw$ remaining.

-It was proven that the $LDel^{(1)}(V)$ has thickness 2, i.e., can be decomposed to two planar graphs.
-Thus, it has at most 6n edges.
-Then, it is easy to show that the total communication cost of planarizing $LDel^{(1)}(V)$ is O(n).
+It was proved that the $LDel^{(1)}(V)$ has thickness 2, i.e., it can be decomposed to two planar graphs.
+Thus, it has at most 6nedges.
+Then it is easy to show that the total communication cost of planarizing $LDel^{(1)}(V)$ is O(n).

-3.3.2 Properties of LDel(ICDS)
+C.2 Properties of LDel(ICDS)

-Applying Algorithms 2 and 3 on ICDS, we get a planar graph called LDel(ICDS).
+Applying Algorithm 2 and Algorithm 3 on ICDS, we get a planar graph called LDel(ICDS).
 Moreover, we will prove that ICDS has a bounded node degree and so does LDel(ICDS).
-It was proven in [29] that LDel(G) is a spanner if G is a unit disk graph.
+It was proved in [30] that LDel(G) is a spanner if G is a unit disk graph.
 Notice that ICDS is a unit disk graph defined over all dominators and connectors.
 Consequently, LDel(ICDS) is a spanner in terms of length.
-So here, we only need to prove that LDel(ICDS) has a bounded hops stretch factor.
+So here we first give a proof that LDel(ICDS) has a bounded hops stretch factor.

-Lemma 7.
-The hops stretch factor of LDel(ICDS) is bounded by a constant.
+Lemma 7: The hops stretch factor of LDel(ICDS) is bounded by a constant.

-Proof.
-It was proven before that ICDS is a hop-spanner because ICDS contains CDS as a subgraph and CDS is a hop-spanner.
-Thus, we only have to show that, for any link uv in ICDS, there is a path in LDel(ICDS) connecting u and v using a constant number of hops.
+PROOF.
+It was proved before that ICDS is a hop-spanner because ICDS contains CDS as a subgraph and CDS is a hopspanner.
+Thus, we only have to show that for any link uv in ICDS, there is a path in LDel(ICDS) connecting u and v using a constant number of hops.